OzBoz-Dev/eggcraft/README.md

 ## Installing
 ### Using Curseforge/Modrinth
-1. Download the correct version of the mod from curseforge/modrinth
+1. Download the correct version of the mod as a JAR from curseforge/modrinth.
+2. Download the correct version of Fabric API, and optionally REI (Roughly Enough Items).
+3. Place both Jars into the mods folder under .minecraft/mods.
+4. Run Fabric Loader from the Minecraft Launcher

+### Compile from Source
+1. This will require the right JRE version (Java 21).
+2. Use git clone https://github.com/OzBoz-Dev/eggcraft/ to clone the repository.
+3. Use ./gradlew build to compile the sources into a JAR file, which will be under build/libs/.
+4. Place into the mods directory and run from the launcher.

 ## Contributions